glorialulu/TSNet/docs/limitations.rst

 * Acceleration = :math:`g` (1 :math:`g` = 9.8 :math:`m/s^2`)
 * Volume = :math:`m^3`

+If the unit system specified in .inp file is US units, it will be converted to SI unit in the simulation process.
-When setting up analysis in tsnet, all input values should be specified in SI units.
+When setting up analysis in TSNet, all input values should be specified in SI units.
 All simulation results are also stored in SI units.